 Q: What are the types or levels of vegetarianism?

-A: There are several “levels” of vegetarianism, or types of vegetarian.
+A: There are several “levels” of vegetarianism, or types of vegetarian diet, that depend on which foods you choose not to eat.
 Starting from the most restrictive and working our way down, the types of vegetarian are as follows:

 - Lacto-ovo vegetarian